prometheus-community/helm-charts/charts/prometheus-stackdriver-exporter/README.md

 #### 2.x to 3.x

-Due to a change in deployment labels, the upgrade requires to **delete** the deployment manifest in order to re-create the deployment:
+Due to a change in deployment labels, **removal** of its deployment needs to done manually prior to upgrading:

 ```console
 kubectl delete deployments.apps -l app=prometheus-stackdriver-exporter --cascade=orphan